ICAMS/Kanapy/README.md

 (knpy) $ kanapy runTests
 ```

-# Documentation build
+# Documentation

+The complete documentation for kanapy is available online on GitHub Pages: [https://icams.github.io/Kanapy/](https://icams.github.io/Kanapy/)

 Documentation for kanapy is generated using Sphinx.
-The HTML
-documentation can be found at
-*../kanapy-master/docs/builds/html/index.html*
+You can create or update your local documentation with the command

 ``` console
 (knpy) $ kanapy genDocs
 ```

+The HTML
+documentation can be found at
+*../kanapy/docs/builds/html/index.html*

 # Citation